Koredotcom/docs/docs/gale/settings/user-management/users.md

 * Regularly review and update user roles.
 * Use bulk import to add multiple users efficiently.
 * Monitor the locked users and inactive invitations.
-* Maintain accurate user information for effective account management.
+* Maintain users for effective account management.

 ## Users Dashboard